 Your child is struggling with their emotions and behaviors and you would like them to see a therapist.
 What should you expect?

-Shawna Croaker, the Director of Community Based Services and licensed therapist at PATH, gives pointers on what to expect when starting the process.
+Shawna Croaker, the Director of Community Based Services and licensed therapist at Nexus-PATH Family Healing, gives pointers on what to expect when starting the process.

 Legal Paperwork: When starting therapy, you will need to sign paperwork indicating you understand your privacy, responsibility, and confidentiality rights; complete consents for treatment; and provide insurance information.
 Releases of information need to be signed for anyone you want your therapist to get information from or collaborate with, such as teachers or medical providers.
 Make sure to ask questions and request copies of these releases if you would like them.